|

 playing these statistics.
 A medical test for an infection which is falsely positive will

-likely lead to the buying of medicine to treat the infection (which really does not exist).
+likely lead to the buying of medicine to treat the infection (an infection that really does not exist).

 The patient and the prescribing doctor will never know the difference...the pharmaceutical